(Photo by ©DreamWorks/courtesy Everett Collection)

 Critics Consensus: Role Models is a frequently crude, always funny comedy with the cast providing solid work throughout.

-Danny and Wheeler trash a company truck on an energy drink-fueled bender.
-Upon their arrest, the court gives them a...
+After salesmen Danny (Paul Rudd) and Wheeler (Seann William Scott) trash a company truck, the court gives them a choice:...
 [More]

 Critics Consensus: Sentimental and light, but still thoroughly charming, A League of Their Own is buoyed by solid performances from a wonderful cast.